 I was about 21 at that point.
 Being in that cycle of constant binge eating for days and feeling so exhausted and drained, I didn’t want to be around anyone whatsoever.
 And this caused me to be even more isolated than I was when I was just restricting my food because I didn’t want to be seen by anybody else.
 I felt like I had gained weight, and felt like I was constantly swollen, I felt like people would notice, and that caused me to be even more isolated.

 That’s what got me to a point where I had suicidal thoughts and I considered ending my life because I truthfully did not see a way out of this ongoing cycle.
 That is really the point where I knew I had to make a change.
 I can remember countless times I would just lay in my bed and tell my family I was sick.
 I would be in my bed and I could hear my family outside having a barbecue or campfire and I wouldn’t go because I didn’t want to be seen because I had just binged, or I wouldn’t want to go and risk being around food outside with them.
 I have younger brothers, too, who would always ask me to take them out places and go places and I would always say I was sick.
 I think those memories are what hurts me the most.
 Those little things are what did help me make a change.

 Making a Change

-At the beginning, I was just searching anything and everything I could on Pinterest and Google.
-I went to the bookstore to find books that would help me stop the behaviors.
+In the beginning, I was just searching for anything and everything I could on Pinterest and Google.
+I went to the bookstore to find books that would help me stop my behaviors.
 And then eventually I sought out help from a therapist where I was working at the time as a nurse.
 And I wish I could tell you the moment that I said, ‘OK, Courtney you need to get help from someone, but I can’t remember that exact moment.’